High Potential Individual (HPI) Visa

 Can HPI visa holders switch to a Skilled Worker visa?

-Yes.
-The HPI visa is often used as a stepping stone into the UK job market.
-Once you secure a job offer from a licensed sponsor, you can switch to a Skilled Worker visa from within the UK without needing to leave the country.
+Yes, and most do.
+The whole point of the HPI is to give you time to find a sponsored role.
+Once you have a job offer from a licensed sponsor, you can switch from within the UK without leaving.

 Does the HPI visa lead to settlement?

-Not directly.
-The HPI visa cannot be extended and does not lead to ILR on its own.
-To remain in the UK beyond the HPI visa period, you must switch to a qualifying route such as the Skilled Worker visa and accumulate the 5 years of continuous residence required for ILR.
+Not on its own.
+The HPI cannot be extended and the time does not count towards ILR.
+To stay beyond your HPI period, you need to switch to a qualifying route like the Skilled Worker visa and build up 5 years of continuous residence from there.

 Related Terms